vectordotdev/vector/website/content/en/blog/adaptive-request-concurrency.md

 1. What does it mean?
 1. How can I fix it?

-The answer to the first question is simple: Vector has _internally_ rate-limited processing to respect user-configured limits—[`request.rate_limit_duration_secs`][rate_limit_duration_secs], [`request.rate_limit_num`][rate_limit_num], and [`request.in_flight_limit`][in_flight_limit]—for that particular [sink][sinks].
+The answer to the first question is simple: Vector has _internally_ rate-limited processing to respect user-configured limits—[`request.rate_limit_duration_secs`][rate_limit_duration_secs] and [`request.rate_limit_num`][rate_limit_num]—for that particular [sink][sinks].
 In other words, Vector has intentionally reduced performance to stay within static limits.

-The answer to the second question—how to fix it—is more complex because it depends on a variety of factors that change over time (covered in more detail [below](#the-second-problem-rate-limiting-is-not-a-panacea)).
+The answer to the second question—how to fix it—is more complex because it depends on a variety of factors that change over time (covered in more detail [below](#rate-limiting-problem)).
 Telling the user to raise their limits would be irresponsible since we'd then risk overwhelming the downstream service and causing an outage; but not changing them could mean limiting performance in a dramatic way.

 {{< quote >}}
 In one case, we found that rate limits were limiting performance by over 80%.